 Local port forwarding is used to make an external resource available on the local network.
 An SSH tunnel is established to a remote system, and traffic from the local network can use that tunnel to transmit data back and forth, accessing the remote system and network as if it was a part of the local network.

 Remote port forwarding is the exact opposite.
 An SSH tunnel is established, but the remote system is able to access your local network.

 Dynamic port forwarding sets up a SOCKS proxy server.
 You can configure applications to connect to the proxy and transmit all data through it.
 The most common use for this is for private web browsing or to make your connection seemingly originate from a different country or location.

-SSH port forwarding can also be used to setup a virtual private network (VPN).
+You can use SSH port forwarding to set up a virtual private network (VPN).
 You’ll need an extra program for this called sshuttle.
 We cover the details later in the tutorial.